Current Pay Run

 Removing employees from a pay run affects only their current, unfinalised pay run, preserving their historical pay run records.
 Thus, when examining the history of this pay run, previously removed employees will still appear.

-Should you need to transfer employees between pay runs, they must first be removed from their current assignment.
+Should you need to transfer employees between pay runs, they must first be removed from their current pay run - our guide can be found here.

 Employee Overview Shortcut

-Navigate to Payroll / Pay Runs and select the desired pay run.
+Navigate to Payroll / Pay Runsarrow-up-right and select the desired pay run.

 All the employees in the current pay run is linked to live data on the Employee Overview Report.
 All clocked hours and activities that are associated with pay run templates will update as soon as the information is captured.